nandinip92/pubsub-experiments/README.md

   - **RabbitMQ** (reliable messaging)
 - Use **Docker Compose** to simulate multi-service setups
 - Compare performance and learning experience across systems

+## 🚀 Project Concept
+A simple application where:
+- A **publisher** sends random “breaking news” updates.
+- Multiple **subscribers** instantly receive those updates.

+This helps visualize how Pub/Sub works in real-time and compare the **behavior, reliability, and performance** of each system.

 ## 📂 Structure
 - `redis-version/` → Redis-based Pub/Sub